 DIY Cat Hammock 🌿🐈⬛ ##tiktokdiy ##thrifted ##homedecor ##catsoftiktok ##homediy♬ Send Me on My Way - Guy Meets Girl

-Did you know you can use a simple macramé plant hanger to create a stylish DIY cat hammock for your feline?
-Home enthusiast Annika at @blondesigns created this simple make you can apply window-side.
+Did you know you can use a simple (yet stylish) macramé plant hanger to create a stylish DIY cat hammock for your feline?
+Home enthusiast Annika at @blondesigns created this simple hanger that you can apply window-side.

-If you're worried about whether your hammock can take your kitty's weight, a good idea is to keep as low to the sill as possible once hung.
+If you're worried about whether your hammock can take your kitty's weight, a good idea is to keep as low to the sill as possible once hung - just in case.

 To make your own macramé plant hanger DIY cat hammock, you’ll need the following items: